Pyxis: An Open-Source Performance Dataset of Sparse Accelerators: Pyxis Dataset

-We use two Xilinx FPGA accelerator cards Alveo U250 and Alveo U280, for the accelerators.
+We use two Xilinx FPGA accelerator cards, Alveo U250 and Alveo U280, for the accelerators.
 The two FPGA cards have different memory bandwidths and different amounts of logic resources.
-The Alveo U250 FPGA equips with a 77 GB/s DRAM, while the Alveo U280 FPGA equips with a 460 GB/s high bandwidth memory (HBM).
-There are four super logic regions (SLRs) on an Alveo U250 while three SLRs on an Alveo U280.
+The Alveo U250 FPGA is equipped with a 77 GB/s DRAM, while the Alveo U280 FPGA is equipped with a 460 GB/s high bandwidth memory (HBM).
+There are four super logic regions (SLRs) on an Alveo U250 but three SLRs on an Alveo U280.
 We use the two platforms to evaluate accelerator designs with different hardware constraints.
 Fig.~\ref{figure:layout} shows the layouts of the generated hardware.
 Besides bandwidth, the frequency is another factor affecting the performance of accelerators.
 The layout (placing and routing) affects the frequency.
-Listed in Table~\ref{table:platforms}, Alveo U250 is 190 MHz, while the frequency of Alveo U280 is 197 MHz.
+Listed in Table~\ref{table:platforms}, Alveo U250 is 190 MHz, whereas the frequency of Alveo U280 is 197 MHz.
 Readers who are interested in the accelerator architecture can find more details in~\cite{song2021sextans}.

 We include the performance on GPUs because the GPU is another type of accelerator architecture, i.e., single instruction multiple thread (SIMT) architecture.
 We use two GPUs, Tesla K80 and Tesla V100.
 In addition, we employ CuSPARSE routine {\tt csrmm} to run SpMMs with CUDA 10.2.
-Table~\ref{table:platforms} shows the frequency and memory bandwidth of the two GPU platforms.
+Table~\ref{table:platforms} illustrates the frequency and memory bandwidth of the two GPU platforms.
+We also include performance statistics from an Intel Xeon Gold 6244 Processor with 16 threads and 180 GB memory.